 At the same time, Uber attracted users (demand) by providing them with a guaranteed driver.
-When cab services dominated non-public transportation, it could be challenging even in major cities to find a ride during non-optimal working hours or bad weather (research has shown an average of 7% less cabs on the road when it rains in New York City).
+When cab services dominated non-public transportation, it could be challenging even in major cities to find a ride during non-optimal working hours or bad weather (research has shown an average of 7% fewer cabs on the road when it rains in New York City).

 To ensure that a ride was always available when a potential fare opened the app, Uber used a model that would become known as surge pricing.
 During times of higher demand, prices on rides were raised, increasing the supply of drivers and increasing accessibility for the demand side.

 Bringing these two sides of the marketplace together created a virtuous circle of growth.

 With every new driver that Uber added to the platform, the geographic reach of the app increased: there were more drivers in more places, meaning a shorter wait for a ride for Uber customers.